boardgameio/boardgame.io/docs/events.md

 # Events

-The framework provides a number of events to help move along your games progess.
+The framework comes with a number of events to help move along your game.

 Some come by default, and can be turned off if you dont want them.
 Others need to be explicity turned on in order to be available.